 Other fears concern privilege levels or ‘network neutrality’ of content.
 Service providers are in hot competition and, with broadcast space at a premium and demand high, must make tactical decisions about what to deliver, where and to whom and, significantly, at what price.

-Ever since the birth of the World Wide Web it has spawned a number of web browsers to serves the needs of users.
+Ever since the birth of the World Wide Web, it has spawned a number of web browsers to serves the needs of users.
 Some, like Netscape Navigator, have fallen by the wayside or been enhanced and superseded to become mainstream competitors to the ubiquitous Internet Explorer, like Firefox, and Google’s Chrome, now commanding a healthy market share.
-Other browsers exists – Opera, Mozilla, Safari, Konqueror, Lynx – serving different PCs and operating systems.
+Other browsers exist – Opera, Mozilla, Safari, Konqueror, Lynx – serving different PCs and operating systems.

-The adoption of standards developed by W3C has meant the web development community now enjoys a relatively clear reference set offering both software vendors and developers guidelines to produce websites and services which run across platforms, operating systems and browsers with little need for target specific tweaks.
-Conformance and the adoption of W3C standards means a well designed website will run across browsers.
+The adoption of standards developed by W3C has meant the web development community now enjoys a relatively clear reference set offering both software vendors and developers guidelines to produce websites and services which run across platforms, operating systems and browsers with little need for target-specific tweaks.
+Conformance and the adoption of W3C standards means a well-designed website will run across browsers.

 Mobile Web Browsers

-The mobile web or, more specifically, the mobile browsers and devices used to access web and other media content, is undergoing the state of flux once experienced by the early Web.
+The mobile web or, more specifically, the mobile browsers and devices used to access the web and other media content, is undergoing the state of flux once experienced by the early Web.

 Much of the problems arise from the number and diversity of mobile devices available, probably some 50 or more.
 The platforms of computing quickly evolved into two camps: IBM-type PCs and the Apple Macintosh range of personal computers.
 Equally speedily two operating systems established themselves, Windows and Mac OS for the respective architectures.
-There is no denying the differing flavours of each presented challenges to developers as the OS browsers matured and were replaced leading to quirks requiring a little fudging for earlier versions but the trend was towards consistency of operation based upon W3C standards.
+There is no denying the different flavours of each presented challenges to developers as the OS browsers matured and were replaced leading to quirks requiring a little fudging for earlier versions but the trend was towards consistency of operation based upon W3C standards.